 If you are a foodie, ORDER THIS OLIVE OIL.
 If you know a foodie, THIS MAKES THE PERFECT GIFT!
 In fact, if you want to add me to your Christmas list, I would love some more.
 Hint, hint friends and family.

 The olive oil is almost too good for every day cooking.
 But because it is so good, you will want to use it in everything….
-So today I am sharing with you my Jalapeño Chimichurri Sauce.
+So today I am sharing with you my Jalapeno Chimichurri Sauce Recipe.

-This jalapeño chimichurri sauce adds a kick to lamb, steak, chicken, pork, shrimp, potatoes, and roasted vegetables.
+This jalapeno chimichurri sauce recipe adds a kick to lamb, steak, chicken, pork, shrimp, potatoes, and roasted vegetables.
 I sometimes even make Baba-Ganoush and add this to the top of it for a finishing touch.
 I just love this stuff.

 - 3 garlic cloves